Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data: Methodology

 for cluster $k = 1, \ldots, K$ and time $t = 1, \ldots, T$.
 Another benefit of this constraint is that a properly chosen value of $r$ often prevents the switching of cluster labels over time.
-Second, to guard against selecting an overly complex regression model, lasso penalties \citep{lasso} are imposed on all regression coefficients.
-After rescaling the pseudolikelihood, we arrive at the optimization problem
+Since \eqref{eqn:maxdev} restricts the cluster means to a hypersphere, the data must be scaled so that each response dimension has roughly equal range.
+Second, to guard against selecting an overly complex regression model, lasso penalties \parencite{lasso} are imposed on all regression coefficients.
+Now, maximizing the constrained and penalized pseudolikelihood can also be formulated as the following optimization problem:

 the solution of which provides parameter estimates.
-We solve \eqref{eqn:opt} using the penalized EM algorithm described in \citet{flowmix} and use cross-validation to select the optimal hyperparameters $\lambda_\alpha$ and $\lambda_\beta$.
+We solve \eqref{eqn:opt} using the penalized EM algorithm described in \textcite{flowmix} and use cross-validation to select the optimal hyperparameters $\lambda_\alpha$ and $\lambda_\beta$.
+To avoid data leakage between train and validation folds, we learn the PCA transformation from only the training data within each fold, though $q = 9$ is fixed \textit{a priori} as in Section \ref{sec:method}.